RafaelVendiciano/Portfolio/README.md

 # Rafael Vendiciano Barbosa

-Currently graduating Economics at UFPE and studying Data Science.
-Always looking for overcome my weaknesses, not afraid of making mistakes or recognize my limitatis.
+Currently graduating in Economics at UFPE and studying Data Science.
+Always looking to overcome my weaknesses and not afraid of making mistakes or recognize my limitations.

 **Background in:** Economia, Finanças, Python, Inglês, Excel, Power Point, Word.